AdairChan-CSH/VReverything-VR-RTC/README.md

 8. put browser full-screen
 9. enjoy pain-free VR desktop without crashing to any StreamVR bugs!

-This program provide slightly VR depth and excitment which come from your lens.
+This program provide slightly VR depth immersive and excitment which come from your lens.

+Suggested usage
+This program app can do auto (VR depth) immersive for all computer screen videos, games, man, zombies, flying cars, enemy, when it can be combined the uses of filter, filtering software, for example: Manycam, facefilter3 (but dont use them both at the same time), when you use third party software Manycam combined with our VReverything-VR-RTC, first right click on small screen template choose you first desktop, and on right tab choose--> effect--> filter--> asset store--> fridericksburg no border--> add to it, (<--free) when you use third party software Facefilter3 combined with our VReverything-VR-RTC, first download new content, choose "winkle or "sample, then choose on the effect tab choose lomo--> vintage or background--> vintage-narrow, they sometimes displayed as "sharp or "remove background